Opentrons/Protocols/protocols/772041/README.md

 Explanation of parameters below:
 * `Number of wells to distribute mastermix to`: How many wells to transfer mastermix to on the target plate.
 This will be rounded up to the nearest number of full columns.
 * `Volume of mastermix`: Volume of mastermix to add to each well (µL)
 * `Reuse tips?`: Yes: Reuse tips when distributing the mastermix.
-No: Drop the tips after each distribution, and pick up new tips before each aspiration.ß
+No: Drop the tips after each distribution, and pick up new tips before each aspiration.
 * `Destination plate`: What type of plate to distribute mastermix to

 ---